mendix/docs/content/en/docs/refguide/version-control/new-merge-algorithm.md

 url: /refguide/new-merge-algorithm/
 category: "Version Control"
 weight: 30
-description: "Introduces a new merge algorithm and how to enable it to resolve conflicts."
+description: "Introduces a new merge algorithm and describes how to enable it to resolve conflicts."
 tags: ["merge", "algorithm", "conflict", "resolution"]
 ---